 Our flagship online certification workshop will help your program leaders succeed with the Rapid Learning Cycles framework from their first program.
 For a small to medium company, this could be enough to transform product development into an innovation engine.
 For a larger company, this workshop will help you establish a pilot program to learn before going bigger.

 Once program managers have completed the two-day workshop and met other certification standards, they become members of the Rapid Learning Cycles Certified® Professionals community.
 We support this community with online and in person events to continue to build competency, share best practices and develop the framework.

 About Katherine Radeka

-Katherine Radeka is the founder and executive director of the Rapid Learning Cycles Institute, and supports a growing global community of Rapid Learning Cycles Certified® Professionals who are actively using the framework to get their best ideas to market faster.
+Katherine Radeka is a professional keynote speaker, author and the founder and executive director of the Rapid Learning Cycles Institute, which supports a growing global community of Rapid Learning Cycles Certified® Professionals who are actively using the framework to get their best ideas to market faster.

 She has worked with companies on every continent except Antarctica, and in industries from aerospace to medical devices and pharmaceuticals to consumer electronics and alternative energy.

 In 2015, Katherine published the first edition of The Shortest Distance Between You and Your New Product.
 Her first book, The Mastery of Innovation, was published in 2012 and won the Shingo Research Award.
 Her most recent book, High Velocity Innovation was published in Fall 2019 by Career Press.

 Katherine has climbed seven of the tallest peaks in the Cascade Mountains and spent ten days alone on the Pacific Crest Trail until an encounter with a bear convinced her that she needed a change in strategic direction.